 How it all started - Takes Two

 PFA Agra was started by Mrs. Surat Prasad and her family.
 Surat was born in Mumbai in 1950.
 She holds a Master's as well as a doctorate in English Literature from Agra’s Women Training College (WTC) and Dayalbagh University respectively.
 She has been teaching at Prem Vidyalaya Agra in an honorary capacity for more than 30 years.
 But, even as the course and direction of action eluded her, a vague desire to give back to society as a way of saying thank you had stayed in the recesses of her mind.
 Life intruded, and life’s routine blanketed her social entrepreneurship.
 “But, my daughter Richa, my inspiration, my muse, awoke in me that notion lying unattended to for years.
 From her childhood, she felt strongly about animal welfare,” explains Surat.
-Richa’s kidney problem had made her more sensitive to the plight of the less fortunate.
+Richa’s long term illness had made her more sensitive to the plight of the less fortunate.
 She always gravitated towards the hurt squirrel, birds, pups and finally graduated to larger animals, encompassing all in her fold.
 Their ‘Eureka!’ moment, though, was when she saw a bull in the middle of the road in a pool of blood.
 “Something had to be done.
 Leaving it to its plight was not an option.
 Thus the seed got its way and our direction was set,” she says.
 Richa wrote to Mrs. Maneka Gandhi, a leading animal rights activist, and immediately received a reply from her.
 Surat and her family registered PFA Agra as an animal welfare charitable Trust.
 And just like that, People For Animals Agra wing was up and running.
 Mrs. Gandhi sent them a list of members already in Agra.

 In the beginning, it was all family-run.
 They erected a temporary shed in the free space in front of their house.
 And the Guptas were paying for all the expenses from their own pockets.
 People would drop in an animal for treatment.
 Therefore, treatment became their prime thrust area.
 The treatment of animals began by hiring a paravet and in consultation with a veterinary doctor.
 “We then realised that we needed a place to house the patients.
 The bara outside our house was now getting more animals and the space was at a premium,” Surat recalls.
 In 2001, they received two acres of land on lease from Nagar Nigam Agra, and with government grants, they were able to construct a hospital-cum-shelter for the strays of Agra.
 However, the grant was given ONLY for construction of the hospital cum shelter.
 “We are totally dependent on donations and have a hand-to-mouth existence.
 So, collecting donations to maintain the infrastructure has been our biggest source of tension, and it still is,” Surat shares.
 They created separate wards to house the various animals coming their way and ICUs for very sick patients and patients with infectious diseases.
 Their model soon encompassed running an animal rescue helpline which runs from 8AM till 6PM, ABC (Animal Birth Control) operations, and giving shelter to disabled animals or old and abandoned dogs and cattle.
 They also encourage people to adopt street dogs.
 They have an MoU with the Nagar Nigam of Agra to conduct their ABC programmes.
 To date, they have conducted more than 3,000 operations in their OT at the shelter.